WWW.SARASAUTISMSITE.COM

 Since I have autism, I get pulled out of my class for tutoring and therapies.
 As a result, I miss the instruction.
 So I get my assignments when I get back and have no clue what to do.

-As a special education teacher and part of a team whose members include the child’s tutors, specialists, and therapists, I tried to prevent having students pulled from core classes.
+As a special education teacher and part of a team whose members include the child’s tutors, specialists, and therapists, I try to prevent having students pulled from core classes.
+This is just one of the 'problems' which needs to be overcome when 'Inclusion' with the general population is part of the student's Individualized Education Program (IEP).

 58% It drives me crazy and I get really frustrated.